simai/docara/stubs/site/source/docs/en/content/content-blade.md

 @endsection
 ```

-Layouts and partials are referenced relative to the `source` directory using dot notation, where each dot represents a
-directory separator in the file name and the `.blade.php` extension omitted.
+Layouts and partials are referenced relative to the `source` directory using dot notation, where each dot represents a directory separator and the `.blade.php` extension is omitted.

 ## Partials